 Our Pinched Nerve Treatment Options

 Gentle exercises and targeted stretching with a physical therapist can ease a displaced nerve back into its proper place.
-Physical therapy can also help you get stronger, preventing the kinds of injuries that caused your pinched nerve in the first place.
+Physical therapy can also help you get stronger, preventing the kinds of pressure or injuries that caused your pinched nerve in the first place.

 The Heilman Center’s certified pain specialists have many years of experience diagnosing, studying, and treating pinched nerve pain.
 We take the time to listen to you, to understand your pain, and to create a personalized treatment plan.

-Escape Pinched Nerve Pain
+Find Real Solutions for Pinched Nerve Pain